 - Stylistic Suck: The shows Boris, Natasha and Fearless Leader come up with to show on Really Bad Television to turn their viewers into vegetables, all of which are somehow spy themed.
 "Three Wacky Spies and Horse Who Is Also Spy" actually sounds better than some programs that have made it on TV in real life.

-- Take That: Rocky and Bullwinkle are acquitted in court because the law states that celebrities are above the law.
+- Take That!: Karen, Rocky and Bullwinkle's charges are dropped because the penal code states that celebrities are above the law.

 - Take That, Us: All over the place.

-- This example, that also crosses with Medium Awareness:Narrator: Even their wordplay had become cheap and hackneyed.
+- This example, that also crosses with Medium Awareness:Narrator: Even their wordplay had become hackneyed and cheap.

 - Then:Narrator: Then, RBTV was changed from Really Bad TV to Rocky and Bullwinkle TV!